Oziabr/e2e-redbridge/README.md

 - [STEPS.md](STEPS.md) - example steps inmplementation (library)
 - [TODO.md](TODO.md) - legasy report covering **redbrige-arm** webapp (some crazy letters inside)

+# Disclamer

+Test library is in CoffeeScript.
+I know it was not mainstream even when I was implementing this project.
+But you just check library code an see now compact and readable it gets.
+I'm strongly believe it is perfect for an automatic Q&A engineers.

 # Install

 [NodeJS](https://nodejs.org/) - as usual in accordance with your OS